hansake/Zilog_Z80_tools/zdostool/README.md

   -e, --export          export files from diskette image -f, --file [NAME]     name of the file if single file is listed or exported -h, --help            show help
+  -i, --ignore          ignore if sector or track numbers do not match what
-  -v, --verbose         show details
+                        is read from the diskette image -v, --verbose         show details
 ```
 Some checks of the image are still missing.